braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/branch/branch_for_attribution.md

 {% multi_lang_include video.html id="PwGKqfwV-Ss" align="right" %}

+{:.subintro}
-> [Branch](https://docs.branch.io/pages/integrations/braze/), a mobile linking platform, helps you acquire, engage, and measure across all devices, channels, and platforms by providing a holistic view of all user touchpoints.
+[Branch](https://docs.branch.io/pages/integrations/braze/), a mobile linking platform, helps you acquire, engage, and measure across all devices, channels, and platforms by providing a holistic view of all user touchpoints.

 The Braze and Branch integration will help you understand exactly when and where users were acquired as well as how to personalize their journeys through robust attribution and [deep linking]({{site.baseurl}}/partners/channel_extensions/deep_linking/branch_for_deeplinking/).